fieldtrip/website/development/project/integrate_with_mne.md

 ---
-title: Integrate FieldTrip and MNE-Python
+title: Import and export data to and from MNE-Python
 ---

 {% include /shared/development/warning.md %}

+# Import and export data to and from MNE-Python

 Not all the information contained in either MATLAB or Python can be completely copied into the other format.